samanthaelliott396-dev/3-2-Exercises/README.md

 # 3-2-Exercises

 Chickens01

+* Accumulation of totalEggs,
+* Used +=
-//accumulation of totalEggs, used +=, added lables for outputs
+* Added lables for outputs
+* Increments and decrements
-        //increments and decrements, used shorthand operators
+* Used shorthand operators

 Chickens02

-//when to use different data types and how java does math equations. how to use the correct types
+* Learned when to use different data types
+* How java does math equations
+* How to use the correct types
-        //how to modify equations to be smaller
+* How to modify equations to be smaller